Faculty of PE and Performing Arts

 Our PE curriculum is both broad and ambitious and will enable students to develop knowledge within a specific area and develop the ability to transfer knowledge from one area to another.
 Students will be allowed sufficient time to develop this knowledge.

-Teachers use a range of teaching and learning strategies to enable progress for all students based on our four pillars of learning; ‘Thinking Me, Physical Me, Social Me and Personal Me.’
+Students will be given a range of teaching and learning strategies to enable progress based on our four pillars of learning; ‘Thinking Me, Physical Me, Social Me and Personal Me.’
 This will include modelling of what being successful in a lesson looks like.
 Learning will be broken down into smaller steps where clear feedback is given at various stages to enable practice and repetition of those skills for progress to be made.
-Student knowledge will be assessed on the four pillars of learning and they receive regular assessment and feedback to aid their progressions in a range of areas of Physical Education and Performing Arts.
-In the qualification areas of the subject, we follow the examination board guidance and teach specific learning objectives within each unit of work to be assessed internally or externally with a carefully structured curriculum sequence put in place.
+Student knowledge will be assessed on those four pillars of learning and receive regular assessment and feedback to aid their progressions in a range of areas of Physical Education and Performing Arts.
+In the qualification areas of the subject we follow the examination board guidance and teach specific learning objectives within each unit of work to be assessed internally or externally with a carefully structured curriculum sequence put in place.

 KS3